GitauHarrison/notes/2fa_flask.md

     </div>
 {% endblock %}
 ```
-A registration email used is needed to send a password reset email.
+A user's registration email is needed to send a _password reset_ email.
 If this user exists, the email is sent, otherwise, no email is sent.

 `reset_password.html: Form to set new password`